 - Your child may no longer be spending time in certain physical spaces—not just classrooms, but also gyms, swimming pools, and playgrounds.
 Because many families rely on school or public access to these spaces, some of your child’s favorite physical or stimulating activities might not be available to her.

 - Your child may no longer be experiencing clear, multi-sensory transitions from one space or activity to another, such as hearing a bell to start and end each class or having time to recenter on the walk home from school.
-This can have a negative affect on her ability to manage her own activities and perceive the passage of time.
+This can have a negative effect on her ability to manage her own activities and perceive the passage of time.

 - Your child may not be receiving the same amount of “social practice” and real-time feedback from friends and classmates.
 Similarly, she may not be receiving the kinds of personalized coaching, behavioral reinforcement, and social guidance provided by highly trained teachers, coaches, and counselors.